Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Introduction

-Considering the existence of entangled bound states, a strategy to generate entanglement between qubits from the Hamiltonian evolution naturally follows~\cite{gullans2012nanoplasmonic,waveguide_pra,tiranov2019}.
-A factorized initial state of the joint qubits-field system with one excited qubit and the field in vacuum partially relaxes towards the BIC.
-The remaining part of the state decays by emitting a photon with twice the emission rate as an isolated emitter.
-Such a procedure, called \textit{entanglement by relaxation}~\cite{waveguide_pra}, is intrinsically limited by the overlap between the initial state and the BIC and thus gives at best a probability one-half of generating the Bell state.
-Moreover, entanglement by relaxation becomes less and less efficient when the distance between qubits increases.
-When the inter-qubit distance becomes comparable with the correlation length of the spontaneously emitted field, i.e. in the so-called non-Markovian regime, the excitation gets more likely stored in a photon trapped between the qubits in a standing-wave shape \cite{waveguide_pra,Calajo,sinha2020collective,sinha2020nonmarkovian}.
+Interesting effects already emerge in the case of a pair of two-level emitters (qubits), coupled to one parity-invariant waveguide mode in the weak coupling regime~\cite{refereeA1,refereeA2,waveguide_pra,baranger,baranger2013,NJP,yudson2014,laakso,Fedorov1,Fedorov2,Alexia2016,Calajo,waveguide_pra4,Guimond2020unidirectional,gasparinetti,gasparinetti2023photons,waveguide_pra2,maffei2024directional}.
+When their distance matches resonance conditions, the system Hamiltonian has an eigenstate with energy in the continuous spectrum, i.e. a bound state in the continuum (BIC)~\cite{stillinger1975bound,friedrich1985interfering}.
+The two-qubit BIC has a single excitation shared among the subradiant Bell state and a single-photon standing wave trapped between them.
+This suggests a strategy to generate entanglement between qubits from the Hamiltonian evolution: an initial state with one excited qubit and field in vacuum will partially relax towards the BIC~\cite{gullans2012nanoplasmonic,waveguide_pra,tiranov2019}.
+This procedure, called \textit{entanglement by relaxation}~\cite{waveguide_pra}, is intrinsically limited by the overlap between the initial state and the BIC and thus gives at best a probability one-half of generating the Bell state.
+Moreover, entanglement by relaxation becomes less and less efficient when the distance between qubits increases and the excitation is more likely stored in the field between them~\cite{waveguide_pra,Calajo,sinha2020collective,sinha2020nonmarkovian}.

-Interestingly, by adopting a change of perspective, one can harness the stationary field trapped between the qubits to generate qubits Bell states in an alternative manner.
-The task of exciting a BIC through scattering is generally hindered by weak coupling and vanishing overlaps between trapped and incoming photons, thus requiring strategies such as time-dependent Hamiltonians \cite{hayran2021capturing} and two-photon scattering \cite{Calajo,trivedi2021optimal}.
-In the latter case, the authors demonstrated that, in the non-Markovian regime, the BIC can be effectively excited starting from the qubits in the ground states and sending on them from one side a pulse carrying two photons.
-Importantly, a similar scattering-based scheme would not work if the pulse would carry just a single photon, due to the vanishing overlap between the photon states that characterize the bound state, confined between the qubits, and the initial photon state, incident from an outer region.
-An alternative procedure to effectively populate a BIC of distant emitters, also rooted in the two-excitation sector, is outlined in Ref.~\cite{alvarezgiron2023delay} where the BIC is formed via relaxation of an initially doubly excited state of the qubits.
+Interestingly, one can harness such stationary field to generate qubits Bell states in an alternative manner.
+Exciting a BIC through scattering is generally hindered by vanishing overlaps between trapped and incoming photons, thus requiring strategies such as time-dependent Hamiltonians \cite{hayran2021capturing}, and two-photon scattering \cite{Calajo,trivedi2021optimal}.
+The BIC of distant emitters can also be populated via relaxation of their doubly excited state~\cite{alvarezgiron2023delay}.